 - Make sure all exterior doors are solid core without any windows or glass and use 3 1/2” or longer screws for your hinges and strike plates making sure they are fastened into the studs.

-- Lock all of your windows and doors.
-An unlocked door or window is one of the most common ways an intruder will enter a home.
+- Lock all of your windows and doors, even windows and french or sliding glass doors to a second floor room as a determined home intruder can use a ladder to access the second floor.
+An unlocked door or window is one of the most common ways an intruder will enter a home, especially through an open or unlocked bathroom or basement window.
 Let’s change that.

 - Have a solid core door for your master bedroom, closet and bathroom (if you have a separate bathroom door) with a quality deadbolt and use 3 1/2″ or longer screws for hinges and strike plates.
 Should someone break into your home while you’re sleeping, the last thing an intruder will expect is a locked master bedroom with a solid core door and deadbolt.
 This can buy you some precious time to wake up and get ready to implement your home defense plan.